TheAcharya/ShotData-Website/docs/troubleshooting.md

 ## Shot Data does not appear under Files and Folders privacy

 Sandboxed open-panel grants often do **not** list the app under System Settings → Privacy & Security → Files and Folders.
 That is normal.
-Access comes from the folders you choose in **Shot Data** (export folder, media folder), not from a Full Disk Access toggle.
+Access comes from the folders you choose in **Shot Data** (export folder, media folder, or a Final Cut Pro library), not from a Full Disk Access toggle.